Ground Truth: What Sexual Compulsivity Actually Is

 2) How do I know if sexual compulsivity is part of my current pattern?

-3) How do you treat clients with sexual compulsivity in your practice?
+3) How do you support clients with sexual compulsivity in your practice?

 4) Why does your method work when other attempts have not?